 The Authority's recommended level of non-direct costs to be recovered from the Lower Lockyer Valley WSS (from all customers) is set out in Table 5.18.
-The allocation of these costs between high and medium priority customers is discussed below.
+The allocation of these costs between HP and MP customers is discussed below.

-Table 5.18: Recommended Non-Direct Costs (Nominal \$)
+Table 5.18: Non-Direct Costs (Nominal \$)